BMO Center

-The BMO Center (formerly known as BMO Harris Bank Center and Rockford MetroCentre) is a multi-purpose arena located in downtown Rockford, Illinois.
+The BMO Center (formerly known as BMO Harris Bank Center and Rockford MetroCentre) is a multi-purpose arena located in downtown Rockford, Illinois, United States.
 It is currently home to the AHL's Rockford IceHogs hockey team.
-The arena formerly served as the home of several defunct minor league sports teams, including the Rockford Lightning basketball team, the Rock River Raptors indoor football team, and the Rockford Rampage indoor soccer team.
+The arena formerly served as the home of several defunct minor league sports teams, including the Rockford Lightning basketball team, the Rock River Raptors indoor football team, the Rockford Rampage indoor soccer team and the Chicago Rush arena football team.

-The BMO Center also secured a spot in history when it hosted the first Arena Football League test game in 1986 between the Chicago Politicians and the Rockford Metros.
-Due to its outdoor appearance, it is often referred to as the "Big Orange Box", although IceHogs officials refer to the arena as "the Barnyard".
+Due to its outdoor appearance, it is often referred to as the "Big Orange Box".

 History

 The opening night gala in 1981 was headlined by Bob Hope and Lynda Carter.
-Certainly, the most significant event in BMO Center history occurred in the inaugural year, when The Rolling Stones made an appearance on their 1981 North American Tour on October 1, 1981.
+The Rolling Stones made an appearance on their 1981 North American Tour on October 1, 1981.
 The concert was added to the tour in response to a radio station petition drive.
 The actual petitions were cut up and used to hold a lottery for the right to buy tickets.
 Each person drawn could purchase two of the $15 tickets.

 The facility hosted the 1984 and 1986 Mid-American Conference men's basketball tournaments as well as numerous IHSA basketball sectional and super-sectional tournaments.
 In addition to athletic events, it hosts concerts, conventions, and local high school graduations.

+Starting in 1999, the venue hosted the Rockford IceHogs, a minor league hockey team.
+Presently, it also hosts several smaller events, from monster truck rallies, to comedy shows and concerts.